 Neonatal Nurse: Educational Requirements for a Neonatal Nursing Career

 Neonatal nurses are registered nurses who provide care for newborns.
-They work with doctors and other members of the medical staff to ensure that babies are healthy.
-This may include administering medications, performing tests and recording vitals.
 Requirements include completing postsecondary educational programs in nursing and earning a nursing license.

 Educational Requirements for a Neonatal Nurse